Szwochm/OSCP-Prep/README.md

 - Responder / Multi Relay

 ## Responder / MultiRelay
 - The Responder, and MultiRelay tools offer many MITM services, not just LLMNR and NBT-NS.
-DNS, WPAD.
+DNS, WPAD, and SMB looked interesting...